City of Ottawa grader turned and overtook cyclist in fatal collision, witness says | CBC News

 A resident of the Overbrook neighbourhood, Perry said she is speaking out because she wants some positive change to come out of the collision.

 "This is more than just cycling.
-I think the [city] operations have to be reviewed," Perry said, adding that she hopes the grader's range of road view is also looked at.
+I think the [city] operations have to be reviewed," Perry said, adding that she hopes grader driver range of vision is also looked at.

-CBC News has reached out to the City of Ottawa for comment about Perry's remarks.
+CBC has reached out to the city for comment about Perry's remarks.

 King, who has already flagged the neighbourhood's "longstanding" traffic safety concerns, pointed to the simultaneous collision investigations by police and the city's public works department.